perksy/kafka-code-exercise/README.md

 input tables will contain a number of items for each entity type.
 Names of the input tables are declared as constants in the `KafkaStreamsConfig` class.

+The standard Java Kafka-Streams DSL/API has been augmented with extensions and utility methods in order to simplify the usage of serializers/deserialization, as well as streamline boilderplate code.
+If you wish to use or see the implementation of these, please look inside `Materializations.kt`, `Processors.kt` and `Serdes.kt`.
+These extensions, when applied, have been configured to handle basic value types into basic serialized form, as well as complex objects into JSON.

 Your solution code should be in the form of a Kafka Streams topology declaration inside of the `Solution` class